 The FANFARE scale is our metric device for rating each stadium experience.
 It covers the following:

 Each area is rated from 0 to 5 stars with 5 being the best.
 The overall composite score is the "FANFARE Score".

 Food prices at Autzen Stadium have taken a spike over the last few years.
 For instance, a favorite in frozen lemonades used to cost $3 about four seasons ago.
-That rose to $3.50, and it's finally up to $4.
+That rose to $3.50, and it's finally up to $5.
 Mini pizzas are also expensive at $7.
-Beer can cost you around $6.
 Popcorn (small) and hotdogs are $4.

-The only saving grace to the food category is the Moshofsky Center (indoor practice facility) which has a lot of great food options.
-There's pizza, meatball subs, and more.
-My personal favorite is the subs that come with a salad and cookies.
+The only saving grace to the food category is the Moshofksy Center that has a lot of great food options.
+There's pizza (better pizza), meatball subs, and more.
+My personal favorite are the subs that come with a salad and cookies.
 It'll cost around $10, but when you're paying so much for a ticket food prices seem cheap.

 One SEC coach said that it's "where great teams go to die."

 Autzen used to be out in the middle of nowhere, deserted from the rest of the sports venues.
 That's no longer the case.
-Now, it sits next to the new soccer/lacrosse field (Papé Field) and baseball stadium ( PK Park ).
+Now, the new soccer/lacrosse field (Papé Field) and baseball stadium (PK Park) sit next to it.
 You still have all the beauty with the added bonus of more action around it.

 The biggest downside to going to a game at Autzen is the parking.
 To be blunt, there is no parking at Autzen Stadium.
 All spots are reserved for tailgaters.
 And parking on Martin Luther King Boulevard (where the stadium is located) will cost at least $20 per game.
 If you'd rather not pay and walk, campus is swamped and it's hard to find a spot within three miles.